simonw/datasette-block-robots/README.md

     User-agent: *
     Disallow: /

+Here's a demo of the plugin in action: https://sqlite-generate-demo.datasette.io/robots.txt

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: